andy-js/beoutil/README.md

 #### Multiroom Control

-- `get-sources`: Get sources available to a product.
-- `get-active`: Get the currently active sources for a product.
-- `set-active`: Set the active source on a product.
 - `add-listener`: Add a listener to the primary experience.
 - `remove-listener`: Remove a listener from the primary experience.